uhmgreyhats/meeting-agendas/2017-01-19/agenda.md

 	liability waiver
 what should i learn?
-	check out the getting-started repo how do i hack an email/fb/ig/sc account? no ccdc
+	check out the getting-started repo teach me to hack an email/fb/ig/sc
+	we accept all major credit cards, but cash is best check out not.avirus.org
+	read our hacking.img.exe guide ccdc
 	talk about it
 	get a head count